dkfz-unite/unite-feed-omics/Docs/api-models-rna-exp.md

 Gene expression data.

 > [!Note]
 > System supports only [Ensembl](https://www.ensembl.org/index.html) gene and transcript [identifiers](https://www.ensembl.org/info/genome/stable_ids/index.html).
-If such are unavailable, provide gene and transcript symbols.
+If such are unavailable, provide gene or transcript symbols.

 The data can be submitted by only one of the following strategies (one of this fields should be set):
 - `gene_id` - fastest